vivaria/edisonrul.ing/docs/source/cards/f/fire-trooper.md

 ### Card Rulings

-●Fire Trooper's effect is a Trigger Effect.
+*   Fire Trooper's effect is a Trigger Effect.
 Sending Fire Trooper to the GY is a cost.